Why use SSO?

 Field | What to enter |

-Display Name | A label to identify this connection (e.g., "Okta", "Azure AD") |
+Display Name | A label to identify this connection (for example, "Okta", "Azure AD"). |

-IdP Entity ID | The entity ID / issuer from your identity provider |
+IdP Entity ID | The entity ID or issuer from your identity provider. |

-IdP SSO URL | The SSO endpoint URL from your identity provider |
+IdP SSO URL | The SSO endpoint URL from your identity provider. |

 IdP Certificate | The full certificate text, including the |

-Email Domains | Comma-separated list of email domains that should use SSO (e.g., |
+Email Domains | Comma-separated list of email domains that should use SSO (for example, |

 Click Save Configuration.